 When I graduated from a degree in Illustration at DJCAD in 2009, I deduced that there were three things I would miss the most upon leaving art school behind: the facilities the art college offered; the support of my peers; and hash brown rolls from the Cantina.

-After graduating, I wasn’t immune to the idea that I was supposed to aspire towards working as a ✨full-time, self-sufficient creative✨ of some description, but for illustrators that can often mean sitting alone at a desk, communicating largely via email.
+After graduating, I wasn’t immune to the idea that I was supposed to aspire towards working as a ✨full-time, self-sufficient creative✨ of some description.
+But for illustrators that can often mean sitting alone at a desk, communicating largely via email.
 As a result, something that’s been harder to replicate since leaving university is the immediate, responsive tap of support from peers; literally being able to turn to someone and go “hey, can you help me with this?”.
-I’ve ended up relying on Google more than I care to admit, searching for things like ‘day rate illustrator uk?’ and ‘public liability insurance artist’ when it’s felt too awkward or intrusive to ask someone else – I don’t want to take advantage of someone’s knowledge they’ve worked so hard to build (and all too often it’s because I feel like I should know these things already after ten years).
+I’ve relied on Google more than I care to admit, searching for things like ‘day rate illustrator uk?’ and ‘public liability insurance artist’ when it’s felt too awkward or intrusive to ask someone else—I don’t want to take advantage of someone’s knowledge they’ve worked so hard to build (and all too often it’s because I feel like I should know these things already after ten years).
 And when I do ask for help, I inevitably feel guilty and worry that I’m wasting someone’s time.

-What I’ve long needed was something that essentially gave me permission to do the thing I find so difficult, and when I learned of Ampersand+ it seemed like a way to climb past those negative feelings I associate with seeking advice.
-Knowing that someone is fully on board with having some sort of exchange removes the sense of me imposing myself on them and their insight – it’s consent to pick someone’s brain!
-And it came at the perfect time for me – I was about to purchase a kiln for firing ceramics.
+What I’ve long needed was something that essentially gave me permission to do the thing I find so difficult.
+When I learned of Ampersand+ it seemed like a way to climb past those negative feelings I associate with seeking advice.
+Knowing that someone is fully on board with having some sort of exchange removes the sense of me imposing myself on them and their insight—it’s consent to pick someone’s brain!
+And it came at the perfect time for me: I was about to purchase a kiln for firing ceramics.

 *(To friends of mine reading – yes I’m playing down my love of potato-based goods for the sake of this blog).